kabirhusain/academic-kickstart/content/authors/admin/_index.md

 I am a postdoc with [Arvind Murugan](http://muruganlab.uchicago.edu), in the Department of Physics at the University of Chicago.

 I work in the areas of molecular evolution and cellular sensing.
-As a 'qualitative biologist', my interests are in using techniques and approaches from physics to find new ways of thinking about biological systems.
+As something of a 'qualitative biologist', my interests are broadly in using techniques and approaches from physics to find new ways of thinking about biological systems.

 Trained as a theorist, I am now experiencing the joys, such as they are, of experimental life.
 My most recent work involves yeast genetics and basic molecular biology, which is a new and wonderful thing to me; this is made possible by the kindness and expertise of [Rama Ranganthan's](http://ranganathanlab.org/) group.